-Hunting has always been a passion on mine, and it’s this passion that has led me down the path to the SCI organization.
-I have hunted both in Canada and abroad and I have seen first-hand what SCI has done for hunters around the globe, not only protecting their right to hunt but also protecting wildlife and the habitat they require.
-Also in doing this they have changed and improved the lives of so many people who now see the value in protecting wildlife and habitat.
+My number one passion is hunting and it’s this passion that has led me down the path to the SCI organization.
+Hunting both in Canada and abroad, I have seen what SCI has done for hunters around the globe, not only protecting their right to hunt but also protecting wildlife and the habitat they require.

-I firmly believe if it were not for SCI and organizations like SCI, we would not enjoy the privilege and freedom to hunt in our own back yard and the many wonderful places around the world.
+I firmly believe if not for SCI and organizations like SCI, we would not enjoy the privilege and freedom to hunt in our own back yard and abroad.
 I am proud to be a life member of SCI and support the great work it does.

 I was born in Russia and our family immigrated to Winnipeg, Manitoba in 1967.
 My father fished and hunted all his life, and I was intrigued by his many life stories and memories.
 I spent my childhood years hunting and fishing in Manitoba with my father and younger brother.
 My brother and I have continued our father’s tradition, and enjoy spending time hunting and fishing in our great outdoors.